1960 West Branch High School was established

 2025

-Construction begins on an artificial playing surface at Clinton Heacock Stadium
+Construction begins on an artificial playing surface and lighting at Clinton Heacock Stadium